Model#

 2) "model_name.tensor_2"

-name model_name has been prepended to each tensor name
+You will notice that the Model name model_name has been prepended to each tensor name

-and stored in the Orchestrator
+and stored in the Orchestrator.

 Activate Tensor Prefixing in the Application